joshuawootonn/radix-interactive-dropdown/README.md

 When you need to make a dropdown menu interactive the best solution is opening a dialog.
 This repo is the companion demo to a blog post I wrote about composing [Radix's](https://radix-ui.com) dropdown menu, context menu, and dialog.
 Read the post [here.](https://joshuawootonn.com/radix-interactive-dropdown).

+---

+This repo is no longer maintained and the example was moved to [here](https://github.com/joshuawootonn/react-components-from-scratch)